 Our fees for this will cover advising you, preparing the paperwork and arranging for this to be served on the debtor.
 If the debtor fails to settle or respond to the statutory demand then we would advise you as to the steps you can take to commence insolvency proceedings.
 This process is likely to take around 4 weeks.

-There would be no other costs you would need to pay, however our charges do not extend to any work needed to commence insolvency proceedings and if this is required we will discuss the costs with you at that stage.
+There would be no other costs you would need to pay, however our charges do not extend to any work needed to commence insolvency proceedings.
+If this is required we will discuss the costs with you at that stage.

-If you want help and advice on recovering a debt owed to you, contact our specialist debt recovery department to discuss your options.
+If you want help or advice on debt recovery, contact our specialist debt recovery department to discuss your options.

 Why use a solicitor?